Chart Color Schemes

 Byron Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that could affect this region.
-Notable ones include 29 Shirley Street Apartments, Byron Bay Drainage Upgrade, Bohemian Byron Bay, and Tennyson Street Upgrade, with the following list detailing those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 26 projects likely impacting the region.
+Notable initiatives include 29 Shirley Street Apartments, Byron Bay Drainage Upgrade, Bohemian Byron Bay, and Tennyson Street Upgrade.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.